WINTER IS COMING!

 What Is Your Crop’s Time to Maturity?

 Once you know your frost date, it’s time to look at what you’re growing.
 What’s your crop’s time to maturity?
-If, for instance, your first frost generally shows up in late November, and you’ve got plants which take 60 days to come to maturity, you’re going to want to plant in the end of August or beginning of September.
+If, for instance, your first frost generally shows up in late November, and you’ve got plants that take 60 days to come to maturity, you’re going to want to plant at the end of August or the beginning of September.

-Count backwards from the estimated frost date, and add at least an extra week to account for any variables.
+Count backward from the estimated frost date, and add at least an extra week to account for any variables.
 That’s when that plant needs to be in the ground.